HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Fastly and Akamai have more sane defaults for security headers when basic features are enabled which drives higher rates of security headers.
+Fastly and Akamai have more secure defaults for security headers when basic features are enabled which drives higher rates of security headers.
 Amazon CloudFront and Cloudflare require more non-default configurations to inject and enforce security headers leading to a lower adoption.

 ## Compression